Need Help? Give us a call.

 Sometimes small business owners can feel overwhelmed by how much stuff they have.
-Social media pictures, marketing plans, financial documents, contracts, invoices, designs for future products… Your computer can get pretty cluttered.
+Social media pictures, marketing plans, financial documents, contracts, invoices, designs for future product—your computer can get pretty cluttered.

 If that sounds familiar, then try out a service like Dropbox.
 With Dropbox you can host files on the cloud, browse your folders on a PC or a mobile phone, and more—for free, if you’re storing 16 GB or less.
 Plus, Dropbox Business offers unlimited space, file recovery, administrative controls, and more.

-We covered email clients, but Mailchimp is an email marketing tool.
+We covered business email, but Mailchimp is an email marketing tool.

 Here’s the difference: email clients are small business services that give you the space to host emails and the tools to manage them.
 An email marketing service helps you use your email to get customers to engage with your business through promotions, newsletters, reminders, and so on.